sudar/Arduino-Makefile/README.md

 ## Arduino ARM Boards

-For Arduino boards using ARM architechure, specifically the Atmel SAM series (Arduino M0 [Pro], Zero, MKR1000, Feather M0, etc.), first install the board support package from the IDE or other distribution channels.
+For Arduino boards using ARM architechure, specifically the Atmel SAM series ((SAM3X8E) Due; (SAMD21) Arduino M0 [Pro], Zero, MKR1000, Feather M0, etc.), first install the board support package from the IDE or other distribution channels.

 Define`ARDUINO_PACKAGE_DIR` as the root path containing the ARM support package (the manufacturer folder) and the `BOARD_TAG` (see `make show_boards` for help) within your project Makefile.
-Include 'Sam.mk' rather than 'Arduino.mk' at the end of your file - see examples/ZeroBlink and examples/MZeroBlink for example usage.
+Include 'Sam.mk' rather than 'Arduino.mk' at the end of your file - see examples/ZeroBlink, examples/MZeroBlink and examples/DueBlink for example usage.

 **Note**: The Arduino IDE does not install board support packages to the base Arduino installation directory (the directory that will work with AVR